 Mary VanCampen: Her Short Life and Special Gravestones

-Mary VanCampen’s headstone and footstone.
+Mary VanCampen Headstone and footstone.

-https://www.familysearch.org/en/tree/person/about/L6F6-2V7, her lineage was:
+https://www.familysearch.org/en/tree/person/about/L6F6-2V7, show her lineage as:

 1. Colonel Abraham VanCampen, 1698–1767, and wife Susanna Dupuy.

-2. Their son Abraham VanCampen (Jr.), 1736-1811, whose second wife was Maria DuPuy (m.
+2. Their son Abraham VanCampen (Jr., designation not used), 1736-1811, whose second wife was Maria DuPuy (m.
 1768).

-3. Their son Abraham VanCampen, 1770-1848, with wife Sarah Cape.
+3. Their son Abraham VanCampen (III, designation not used), 1770-1848, with wife Sarah Cape.

 4. Their daughter Mary VanCampen, 1795-1797.

 Given the important role played by Col. VanCampen in occupying and developing the area, a more authoritative and definitive reconciliation of lineage would be helpful.
-Notwithstanding, based on initial information, her grave at the Calno-VanCampen cemetery is the second oldest that is evident, with only Jacobus VanCampen being earlier, 1771-1779.
+Notwithstanding, based on initial information, her grave at the Calno-VanCampen cemetery is the second oldest that is evident, with apparently only Jacobus VanCampen being earlier, 1771-1779.

 Abraham VanCampen House.